KD-physics/RCPGenerator/README.md

 ## Features

-- Grows packing diameters in random close packings via ADAM optimizer
+- Generates random close packings via ADAM optimizer
 - Built-in support for a wide variety of particle size distributions
 - Periodic or hard‑walled boundary conditions, including circular or hypersphere walls
 - Packings hieight can be constrained to multiple of largest particle diameter